giellalt/giellalt.github.io/proof/TheSpellerErrorModel.md

 # Giving different weights to different positions

-Diivvunspell add penalty points to letter positions in the word, in a camel fashon:
+Divvunspell add penalty points to letter positions in the word, in a camel fashion:

 1. If the first letter of the word is altered, there is a **10 pt penalty**
 2. If the last letter of the word is altered, there is a **10 pt penalty**